return42/sphkerneldoc/linux_src_doc/drivers/net/phy/phy-c45_c.rst

 -----------

 Read the Clause 45 defined base (7.19) and 10G (7.33) status registers,
-filling in the link partner advertisment, pause and asym_pause members in \ ``phydev``\ .
+filling in the link partner advertisement, pause and asym_pause members in \ ``phydev``\ .
 This assumes that the auto-negotiation MMD is present, and the backplane bit (7.48.0) is clear.
 Clause 45 PHY drivers are expected to fill in the remainder of the link partner advert from vendor registers.